Mid-life crisis reduced to purchase of cycling equipment

 “This would be combined with pointy shoes, brown leather clothing and a hip flask – the objective being an overall sense of virility that would impress ‘dolly birds’.

-“So it’s interesting that today’s middle-aged man is choosing instead to spend the disposable income generated by the job he hates on a Tungusku 9000 super-lightweight racing bike made from sort sort of space carbon and weighing less than a grape.
+“So it’s interesting that today’s middle-aged man is choosing instead to spend the disposable income generated by the job he hates on a Tungusku 9000 super-lightweight racing bike made from some sort of space carbon and weighing less than a grape.

 “And then riding around on top of it.
 Wearing spandex.
 And a plastic hat.
 Like a total bell-end.

-“I dressed myself in the gear and looked at myself in the mirror and thought, ‘What have I become?’
+Roy Hobbs, 41, said: “I dressed myself in the gear and looked at myself in the mirror and thought, ‘What have I become?’
 I looked like a chunky wasp.